HugoBlox/theme-academic-cv/content/authors/admin/_index.md

   # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Telecommunications Engineer with Masters in Electronic Systems for Intelligent Environments who loves firmware programming and embedded systems!
+bio: Telecommunications Engineer with Masters in Electronic Systems for Intelligent Environments who loves firmware and embedded systems programming!

 # Interests to show in About widget
 interests: